+24. 214 COLLIVIENT

-OHA/ODE Requirements Hybrid/Onsite Plan Enroll all students following the standard Oregon Students will be enrolled per ODE guidelines.
-Department of Education guidelines.
-Students will not be disenrolled for attendance if they are high risk, or have had symptoms of COVID-19.
-Do not disenroll students for non-attendance if they meet Students who must remain home for a period of time the following conditions: may utilize the livestream from home, along with Are identified as high-risk, or otherwise considered content in their google classroom. to be part of a population vulnerable to infection with COVID-19, or Have COVID-19 symptoms for 10 consecutive school days or longer.
-Design attendance policies to account for students who do not attend in-person due to student or family health and safety concerns.
+OHA/ODE Requirements Hybrid/Onsite Plan

+☑ Enroll all students following the standard Oregon Department of Education guidelines. ☑ Do not disenroll students for non-attendance if they meet the following conditions: Are identified as high-risk, or otherwise considered to be part of a population vulnerable to infection with COVID-19, or Have COVID-19 symptoms for 10 consecutive school days or longer. ☑ Design attendance policies to account for students who do not attend in-person due to student or family health and safety concerns.
+Google classroom.